ijessicachen/ruby_gosu/Ch4-5-6_SectorFive/sectorfive.md

 - button\_down(id) will only do it once until you release then press again.
 - both of these methods will be used in this game

+This is our first time working with arrays and the book has mentioned some ruby methods we will be using, more can be found about them [here](https://ruby-doc.org//core-2.0.0/Array.html)<br>

+attr\_reader
+- helps get instance variables by creating methods that return said variable, very cool!